sauravraghuvanshi/100-Days-of-Azure/Microsoft Certified Solution Architect Expert/README.md

-# Target-2 (To Clear Technologies for Microsoft Azure Architects (AZ-303) Certification Exam)
+# Target- To prepare and clear Technologies for Microsoft Azure Architects (AZ-303) Certification Exam

 ## Day-37:-